Answers to your frequently asked questions.

 Birds are missing, how can I see them?

 You may be able to see the birds by changing the filter to show ‘L’ow confidence detections, especially if the bird’s song or call was not very loud.
-Contact us at firstname.lastname@example.org if you still think a species is missing — we may be able to tweak your settings so they appear.
+Contact us firstname.lastname@example.org you still think a species is missing — we may be able to tweak your settings so it appears.
 This is especially true if you live on the edge of a bird’s range.
+It will be particularly helpful to confirm that the bird is vocalizing (songs and/or calls), whether you think it is being misidentified as a different bird, or whether its song/call appears in the background of a different bird recording.
+If possible, please send us one or more recordings of the bird to help with troubleshooting.

 Do I need to be logged into the smartphone app or website for my Haikubox to work?